tunasplam/tunasplam.github.io/_posts/2025-07-31-private-wow-server-config.md

 And there we have it, a nifty little script to save us time and it only requires a base python installation.
 This only took about an hour to throw together, and it saves quite a bit of time when starting up a solo private server, especially when soloing end game content such as 5-man, 10-man, and 40-man instances.

 ### Why python and not a bash script?

 Bash is really fun to write and look at, but when it comes to quickly building a script that is easy to understand and maintain is much more important.

 ### How could this be made better?

 The user inputted game mode setting is currently *not* being validated.
 The `-h` flag will spit out a help text specifying allowed options, but even those are hard-coded.
 Since the inputted values are the keys of the config dict, we could point the help text blurb at the list of keys and then use those keys to quickly validate the user's inputted game mode.
 If the input is invalid, we could `print_help()` and exit.

-Config files could also be stored in separate `.env` files which are sourced based on your selected gamemode.
+Config files could also be stored in separate `.env` files which are sourced based on your selected game mode.